simonmichael/hledger/hledger/hledger.m4.md

 # Options

 Run `hledger -h` to see general command line help.
+Options can be written either before or after the command name.
 The following general options are common to most hledger commands.
-General options can be written either before or after the command name.

 _generaloptions_